misterhat/livelook/README.md

 * searching the network's files
 * downloading and uploading with automatically updating share list

-i mainly tested this with nicotine-plus, but it does also work with soulseekqt as well.
+i mainly tested this against nicotine-plus, but it works with soulseekqt too.

 <div style="clear: both;">&nbsp;</div>